Effective Mentoring Practises

 But like any youth-development strategy, mentoring works best when measures are taken to ensure quality and effectiveness.
 When the tool of change is a close relationship, as is the case with mentoring, everyone involved should proceed with care.
 The risks and improvements to the young person are proportional to how long the relationship endures.
 The longer a relationship lasts, usually the closer the bond and the greater benefit to the youth.

 The guidelines presented here are geared toward helping mentoring relationships thrive and endure.
 They include measures any mentoring program can implement to offer the best mentoring possible, mentoring that does everything in its power to help young people and keep them from harm’s way.
 These guidelines are based on solid research, research that affirms the importance of accountability and responsibility in meeting young people’s needs.
-And, they are based on experience: The first mentoring Elements of Effective Practice were developed and published in 1990 by a national panel of mentoring experts brought together by MENTOR/National Mentoring Partnership and United Way of America.
-For more than a decade, those Elements served as the gold standard for mentoring.
+And, they are based on experience: The first mentoring Elements of Effective Practice were developed and published in 1990 by a national panel of mentoring experts brought together by MENTOR: The National Mentoring Partnership and United Way of America.
+For more than a decade those Elements served as the gold standard for mentoring.

 These new guidelines are the culmination of a process that, once again, brought together many of the nation’s foremost authorities on mentoring.
 In 2003, this newly formed group [a Steering Committee representative of 20 different youth mentoring programs and an Advisory Committee of 30] began by reassessing the existing Elements.
 They took the best of those Elements and added new ideas and new practices that reflect the latest in mentoring policies, practices, experiences and research.
+The third edition of the Elements was released in 2009.

 Program Design and Planning